In this guide

-If you’ve reached the end of your tether with your current broadband or mobile broadband supplier you may be considering ending the contract early and finding a new service.
+If you’ve reached the end of your tether with a home or mobile broadband provider you may be considering ending the contract early and finding a new broadband service.

-Before you do this though be sure you’re aware of the cost.
+Before you do this though take note of the cost.
 If you've not yet reached the end of of a minimum term contract it will usually involve an early termination fee.
-Which, if you’re not far into a lengthy agreement, could be fairly significant.
+Which if you’re not far into a lengthy agreement could be fairly significant.

 But is there a way to cancel early without paying anything for the privilege?